Turk Kardiyol Dern Ars. 2018; 46(2): 121-128 | DOI: 10.5543/tkda.2017.17666

-The association of serum hepcidin-25 level with subclinical atherosclerosis in peritoneal dialysis patients
+The association between serum hepcidin-25 level and subclinical atherosclerosis in peritoneal dialysis patients

 , Barış Eser2